Thomas-Walker-Lynch/DA2X/doc/context.md

 ````

   Here `f` accepts as arguments an integer and two `ConveyancePtrs`.
 The conveyances `a` and `b`
-  are defined inside the lexical scope of `f`, and neither `a` nor `b` convey to a point
+  are defined inside the lexical scope of `f`, and neither `a` nor `b` convey  a  conveyance
-  outside of `f`.
+  defined outside of `f`'s lexical scope.

   This function picks one of the passed in conveyance pointers to `leave_to`.
 Here the
   term ‘leave’ refers to leaving the context defined by the encapsulation.
 By contract
   with the programmer, an encapsulating function may only `leave_to` a `ConveyancePtr`
   argument value that was passed in.

-  Because `leave_to` returns a conveyance pointer we may convey to a an encapsulation, as
+  Because `leave_to` returns a conveyance pointer we may convey a conveyance defined outside
-  shown here:
+  of the encapsulation, as shown here:

 ````
     int main(){